kwartler/GSERM_Text_Remote_student/README.md

 ## Lesson Structure
 Each day's lesson is contained in the **lesson** folder.
 Each individual lesson folder will contain the following files and folders.

 * slides - A copy of the presentation covered in the recording.
-Provided because some students print the slides and begin to take notes.
+Provided because some students print the slides and take notes.
 * `data` sub folder - contains the data we will work through together
-* `scripts` - scaffolded scripts to start our lab session
+* `scripts` - commented scripts to demonstrate the lesson's concepts
 * `HW` - the daily homework will be in this folder.

 ## Environment Setup

-* You *must* install R, R-Studio & Git locally on your laptop or if you have knowledge you can work from a server instance.  (www.rstudio.cloud)[www.rstudio.cloud] is another option but the free tier has significant time limitations.
+* You *must* install R, R-Studio & Git locally on your laptop or if you have require you can work from a server instance with all software.  (www.rstudio.cloud)[www.rstudio.cloud] is another option but the free tier has significant time limitations.
+Part of day 1 will be devoted to ensuring people's instances work correctly.

 - If you encounter any errors during set up don't worry!
 Please request technical help from Prof K.  The `qdap` library is usually the trickiest because it requires Java and `rJava`.
 So if you get any errors, try removing that from the code below and rerunning.
 This will take **a long time**, so if possible please run prior to class, and at a time you don't need your computer ie *at night*.
-We will work to resolve any issues prior to class or during Monday's live session.  **the `qdap` library does not work on mac, due to a java path issue which is not always possible to fix.
-Therefore, mac users are encouraged to use rstudio.cloud or simply comment out code lines requiring these function.
-This will be noted in class if needed, so no worries.**
+We will work to resolve any issues prior to class or during Monday's live session.

 ## R Packages